MicrosoftDocs/entra-docs/docs/identity/devices/deprecation-key-derivation-function-version-1.md

 Microsoft is deprecating support for the Key Derivation Function version 1 (KDFv1) algorithm used for the authentication of Microsoft Entra joined or Microsoft Entra hybrid joined devices in builds of Windows released before July 2021.

 The KDFv1 algorithm was historically used for device authentication in earlier versions of Windows.
 A critical security flaw was discovered that allowed unauthorized authentication, as outlined in [CVE-2021-33781](https://www.cve.org/CVERecord?id=CVE-2021-33781).
-To address this vulnerability, Microsoft issued a security update in July 2021.
+To address this vulnerability, Microsoft issued a Windows security update in July 2021.
 All Windows builds released after July 2021 no longer use the KDFv1 algorithm.

-As part of our ongoing commitment to enhancing security, Microsoft is incrementally rolling out a change that blocks the use of the KDFv1 algorithm for authentication.
+As part of our ongoing commitment to enhancing security, Microsoft is incrementally rolling out a change that blocks the use of the KDFv1 algorithm for authentication with Microsoft Entra.

 ## Impact of the Deprecation